Plane-wave compounding with adaptive joint coherence factor weighting

-Figure 2 shows the results from an open-source CPWC dataset of a carotid artery from the PICMUS challenge \cite{liebgott_plane-wave_2016}.
-Here we include different JCF variants where $\alpha$ ranges from $1$ to $4$.
-We emphasize that the overall contrast of each panel, as defined by Eq. \ref{contrast}, is rigorously kept the same, and yet the contrast of the JCF panels appears higher than the rest (the apparent contrast increasing with $\alpha$).
+As noted above, the gCNR metric is generally of limited practical utility.
+However, in certain cases it is possible to unambiguously draw a line between signal and background.
+An example of this is in a phantom sample (e.g. CIRS 040GSE), where the presence of inclusions is well defined.
+Such an example is shown in Fig. \ref{figInclusion} where an anechoic inclusion (blue circle) is clearly visible within its surrounding background (red rectangle).
+Another example comes from imaging a carotid artery.
+Here, too, the anechoic artery lumen can be easily identified.
+Figure \ref{figCarotid} shows images obtained from an open-source CPWC dataset of a carotid artery from the PICMUS challenge \cite{liebgott_plane-wave_2016}.
+For both the phantom and carotid artery images we illustrate the effect of different JCF variants where $\alpha$ ranges from $1$ to $4$.
+We emphasize that the overall contrast of each panel, as defined by Eq. \ref{contrast}, is rigorously kept the same across panels, and yet the contrast of the JCF panels \textit{appears} to be higher than the rest (the apparent contrast increasing with $\alpha$).
 The reason for this is that JCF filtering suppresses noise and clutter better than the other modalities.
 As such, the pixels that contribute to contrast in the JCF images are dominantly signal pixels, whereas much of the contrast from the other modalities originates from noise or clutter.